jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 ----

-...The real Taion has flown directly overhead, from where he drops A GIANT @#$&amp;ING BOULDER ONTO THE FERRONIS
+...The real Taion has flown directly overhead, from where he drops A GIANT @#$&ING BOULDER ONTO THE FERRONIS

 <div class="imgblock" markdown="1">